Deepavali: The Festival of Lights

 the festival of lights certainly lives up to its name filling the streets with dazzling decorations

-Monika Khaled for My Destination Singapore
+Monika Khaled for My Guide Singapore

 When Indians celebrate, the streets of Little India burst with bright colours, busy stalls, tasty foods and wonderful traditions.
 Deepavali, also known as the festival of lights, certainly lives up to its name, filling Singapore’s Little India district with dazzling street decorations and fireworks.
 Indians look forward to this annual event with excitement and joy.